alba1735/bioinformatics-basics/docs/3-genome-browser/2-intersections.md

 Go back to Tools -> Table Browser.
 Let's look at summary statistics for a quick second here.
 Confirm that group is "Custom Tracks" and track is Luke_SNPs, hit clear on the intersection (we don't want to intersect, we just want to look at stats), then hit summary/statistics at the bottom.
 What is the item count here?
 These correspond to SNPs.

 Go back and change "Track" to the track you just loaded.
 Mine is called "Luke coding SNPs".
 Click summary/statistics.
 What is the item count?
-Notice that there are a lot less "Items" now - seems like the vast majority of SNPs were occuring in noncoding regions!
+Notice that there are a lot less "Items" now - seems like the vast majority of SNPs were occurring in noncoding regions!

 Now we're going to intersect (a) well-studied SNPS with entries in SNPedia with (b) the intersection between the SNP data and genes, which you already have.
 Select the old intersection (mine is called "Luke coding SNPs").
 Create a new intersection.
 For group, select "Phenotype and Literature", and for track, choose "SNPedia".
 Under table, choose "SNPedia with text (snpediaText)".
 Then hit submit.